East Midlands Oral History Archive

 Our collections mostly cover the history of Leicestershire and Rutland although we also have collections from Derbyshire, Lincolnshire, Northamptonshire, and Nottinghamshire too.
 We were particularly pleased to be able to preserve at-risk collections from Northampton Central Library.
 Search for Northamptonshire on our catalogue to see these.

-From January 2024 to April 2024 we will be giving free talks about EMOHA, oral history and our audio preservation work.
-If your group or organisation would be interested in booking us, please get in touch.
-More details on where and when on our blog.
+From January 2024 to April 2024 we gave a series of free talks about EMOHA, oral history and our audio preservation work.
+You can see details of where these were on our blog about our 2024 road trip.

 If you would like to find out more about the project contact Colin Hyde on emoha@le.ac.uk or 0116 2525065.